paraspell/docs/docs/sdk/xcmPallet.md

   .from(TSubstrateChain)
   .to(TChain)
-  .currency(CURRENCY_SPEC) // Refer to currency spec options below .address(address) //You can also use prederived accounts - //Alice, //Bob... //Alith, //Balthathar...
+  .currency(CURRENCY_SPEC) // Refer to currency spec options below .recipient(address) //You can also use prederived accounts - //Alice, //Bob... //Alith, //Balthathar...
-  .senderAddress(address) //You can also use prederived accounts //Alice, //Bob... //Alith, //Balthathar...
+  .sender(address) //You can also use prederived accounts //Alice, //Bob... //Alith, //Balthathar...

 const tx = await builder.build()
 // Or if you use prederived account as senderAddress: